appcelerator-archive/qe-appium/README.md

 # Introduction to Appium

-This link provides a quick overview of Appium and its core architectural concepts: https://github.com/appium/appium/blob/master/docs/en/about-appium/intro.md
+This link provides a quick overview of Appium and its core architectural concepts: https://github.com/appium/appium/blob/master/docs/en/about-appium/intro.md.

 # Setup

-You can follow this installation guide to setup Appium on your machine: https://github.com/appium/appium/blob/master/README.md
+You can follow this installation guide to setup Appium on your machine: https://github.com/appium/appium/blob/master/README.md.

 Or, you can follow the below steps, which I used for this repo.
 The steps will be similar to the ones from the above link, but I will provide some extra notes/caveats:

 1. You will need node version >= 4 AND npm version >= 3.
 If you installed node 4.X from nodejs.org, the node installation comes with npm version 2.X.
-To install npm version >= 3, use npm e.g: `[sudo] npm install -g npm@3.10.10`
+To install npm version >= 3, use npm e.g: `[sudo] npm install -g npm@3.10.10`.

-2. Install Appium: `[sudo] npm install -g appium`
+2. Install Appium: `[sudo] npm install -g appium`.

  **Note:** Appium's installation guide doesn't recommend (which is kind of weird) you to install its module with `sudo`.
 Because if you do, you will encounter these type of issues: https://github.com/appium/appium/issues/7057.
-To fix/workaround this issue, simply run chown on the Appium's node_modules directory: `sudo chown -R <user> /usr/local/lib/node_modules/appium/node_modules`
+To fix/workaround this issue, simply run chown on the Appium's node_modules directory: `sudo chown -R <user> /usr/local/lib/node_modules/appium/node_modules`.

-3. This is an optional step, but you should install appium-doctor: `[sudo] npm install -g appium-doctor`.
+3. This is an optional step, but you should install `appium-doctor`: `[sudo] npm install -g appium-doctor`.
 This module will check if your machine is setup properly for Appium and recommend any fixes:

  ```
  $ appium-doctor